sspaeti/listmonk-rss/README.md

-# Linkmonk RSS
+# Listmonk RSS

 ## About

-This is an extension to Linkmonk to send out campaigns for RSS updates.
+This is an extension to Listmonk to send out campaigns for RSS updates.

 ## Requirements